somoire/Quotes/README.md

 Output Example: Me, You, Us

 * When the "Delete" button is clicked the parent quote will be deleted.

 * The title form is more dependent on the category of the quote.
-Whether love, life or any other quote depending on what the submitter really wants to input.
+Whether love, life or any other categorical quote depending on what the submitter really wants to input.

 ### Technologies Used
 * HTML was used in making the skeleton of the website.